Surviving Shipwrecks and Enduring Captivity: A Family Legacy

 Jamestowne Bennett's

-The Richard Bennett above is not our Richard.
-Thomas Bennett is ours and he is the father of our Richard Bennett (not listed) who is the son of Alice and Thomas and half-brother to Elizabeth.
+The Richard Bennett above is not my Richard.
+Thomas Bennett is mine and the father of my Richard Bennett (not listed), the son of Alice and Thomas and half-brother to Elizabeth.

 Jamestowne Pierce